Confidentiality and Data Protection

 Most data breaches in the workplace are not the result of a cyberattack.
 They are the result of a staff member doing something that seemed harmless in the moment.
 A photo uploaded to a personal social media account.
 A message sent to the wrong person.
 A conversation about a client held in a public space.
 A document left on a printer.

-The assumption that data protection is an IT problem, or a legal problem, or someone else’s problem, is one of the most consistent and costly gaps in workforce understanding.
+The assumption that data protection is an IT problem, or a legal problem, or someone else’s problem is one of the most consistent and costly gaps in workforce understanding.
 Every member of staff who handles personal information, which in most organisations means everyone, carries legal responsibilities under UK data protection law.
 Most of them have never been told what those responsibilities actually are.

 Confidentiality and Data Protection Training closes that gap.
 It gives learners a clear, practical understanding of what data protection means in their day-to-day role, what the law requires of them, and what the consequences look like when things go wrong.
 Not in abstract terms.
 In the specific, real situations that actually happen at work.
+This course aligns with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and guidance published by the Information Commissioner’s Office (ICO).
+It is suitable for any organisation in any sector where staff handle personal, sensitive, or confidential information.

 Course Details

-• Certificate: CPD-accredited certificate of achievement in Confidentiality and Data Protection
+• Certificate: CPD-Accredited Certificate of Achievement in Confidentiality and Data Protection

 Who This Course Is For